Tom James (English footballer)

 Thomas James (born 17 October 1988) is an English footballer who plays as a defender.

 Playing career

 Watford

+Tom began his career in Leamington's Youth set up, and after progressing to the first team was part of Jason Cadden’s Midland Football Alliance double winning squad in 2006/07.

 Following some impressive displays for Stratford Town, James was signed by Football League Championship side Watford on 5 August 2011.

 Tom played his one and only game for Watford in an FA Cup tie against Bradford City on 7 January 2012, he came on as an 85th-minute substitute for Mark Yeates, Watford won the game 4–2.

 Tom James was informed he would be released by Watford when his contract expired on 30 June 2012, and would be joined by teammates Rene Gilmartin, Chez Isaac and Michael Bryan.

 Daventry Town

 Tom signed for Southern Football League Division One Central side Daventry Town on 25 October 2013.

 James went on to make 33 league appearances for Daventry Town and scored one goal.

 Tamworth

 On 10 June 2014, Tom James signed for Conference North side Tamworth.